xenione/swipe-maker/README.md

 # Easy Swipe Maker

-Library to build your own swipe out item views. these examples are only taken **5 minutes** each.
-Have a look at demos app available on google play: <https://play.google.com/store/apps/details?id=apps.xenione.com.swipelayout>
+From the library to build your own swipeout item views these examples will only take 5 minutes each.
+Have a look at the demos app available on google play:  <https://play.google.com/store/apps/details?id=apps.xenione.com.swipelayout>

-## Example of **Both Side Swipe**
+## Example of a **Swipe of Both Sides**

 ![both_side_swipe](https://cloud.githubusercontent.com/assets/4138527/14615552/8428c3e2-05a6-11e6-8b85-4627a6c79d87.gif)